samstemper/samstemper.github.io/_pages/research.md

 [3g_human_capital]:{{ site.baseurl }}{% link files/3g_human_capital.pdf %}

+**Trends in International Assessments and Outcomes in Adulthood**. <br/> <small>[ <a href="#/" onclick="visib('pisa_timss')">Abstract</a> | [Draft][pisa_timss] ]</small>

+<div id="pisa_timss" style="display: none; text-align: justify; line-height: 1.2" ><small>
+International assessments such as PISA and TIMSS are widely used to compare the academic proficiency of adolescents across countries and over time.
+Do scores on these assessments predict outcomes in adulthood?
+Combining data from PISA, TIMSS, PIAAC, and 18 representative global surveys, I find evidence that cohorts with higher scores on the PISA assessment---which tests the application of knowledge to ``real world" scenarios---score higher on assessments of adulthood skills, obtain higher levels of education, and have higher incomes as adults.
+Conversely, I find little evidence for similar patterns with respect to the TIMSS assessment, which tests curricular knowledge.
+</small><br><br/></div>

+[pisa_timss]:{{ site.baseurl }}{% link files/pisa_timss.pdf %}

 **School Segregation, Student Achievement, and Parental Preferences**. <br/> <small>[ <a href="#/" onclick="visib('school_boundaries')">Abstract</a> | [Draft][school_boundaries] ]</small>

 <div id="school_boundaries" style="display: none; text-align: justify; line-height: 1.2" ><small>